 - Guy Fieri, American Food Author and Restaurateur

-Wrap the rack of ribs in a sheet of aluminum foil and place it on the grill over direct heat.
+Wrap the rack in a sheet of aluminum foil and place the ribs on the grill over direct heat.

 Cook the ribs for 60 to 70 minutes while maintaining the grill temperature between 350°F and 400°F. The foil will allow the heat to cook the ribs evenly and in their natural juices.

-Foil assists the rub in adding flavor to the meat rather than just having it burn off.
+Foil assists the rub in adding flavor to the meat rather than just having it burn off, even with BBQ sauce.

 After an hour or so, remove the foil-wrapped ribs and check the internal temperature of the ribs to confirm that they are done.
 They should be 190°F.

-Unwrap the ribs and baste them with your favorite barbecue sauce to lock in extra goodness.
+Unwrap the ribs and baste them with your favorite BBQ sauce to lock in extra goodness.